sycamore-rs/sycamore/CONTRIBUTING.md

 - Integration tests are in `packages/sycamore/tests`.
 - Benchmarks are in `packages/tools/bench`.
 - Examples are in `examples/`.
-- The Sycamore website is in `website/`.
-This will eventually be moved out into a new repository.
-- The documentation is in `docs/`.
-This also contains a tool for pre-rendering the markdown files into HTML.
-This will likely be moved into the new website repository when its ready.
+- The Sycamore website is developed at [sycamore-rs/website](https://github.com/sycamore-rs/website).
+Every time `docs/` is modified, a workflow is triggered that will automatically update the website with the latest docs.

 ### Crates